Reviews You Can Rely On

 What Other Ski Gloves Should You Consider?

-If you want maximum warmth, but don't want to deal with charging batteries every time you ski, the Black Diamond Guide is the warmest glove we tested without an electrical heating component.
-If you can compromise slightly on warmth to save some money, the Arc'teryx Fission SV is our favorite glove on the market, and still plenty warm for most skiers/riders and conditions.
-If you are looking for a much less expensive glove, the Gordini GTX Storm Trooper II costs a fraction of the price of the Prevail and offers enough warmth for most users and situations.
+If you want maximum warmth but don't want to deal with charging batteries every time you ski, the Black Diamond Guide is the warmest glove we tested without an electrical heating component.
+The Rab Khroma Freeride is pretty darn warm as well, and overall, it's our favorite.
+If you are looking for a much less expensive glove, the Gordini GTX Storm costs a fraction of the price of the Prevail and offers enough warmth for most users and situations.
+For users who want an inexpensive glove with battery-powered heat, the Savior Heat Rechargeable is a great value.

 outdoor research prevail heated gore-tex gloves - the prevail in action during early season testing.